jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dc8
+id: 5ddb965c65d27e1512d44dc9
-title: Part 49
+title: Part 50
 challengeType: 0
-dashedName: part-49
+dashedName: part-50
 ---

 # --description--

-You can also add styling with the `setAttribute()` method.
-This method takes two arguments: the name of the attribute and the value that the attribute should be.
+Another way to add styling is to use the `style` property directly, like `output.style.width = '300px'`.

-For example, if you want to set the `width` of an `input` element to 100px, you would write `input.setAttribute('width', '100px')`.
+Add a `backgroundColor` style to `output` and set it equal to `'#FFF9C4'`.

-Set the `class` attribute of the `output` element equal to a class named `bordered-class`.
+The `calculate()` function is now finished!

 # --hints--